Skip to Main Content

 Michael Schock, Chair

-Dave Bosse, Treasurer
+Dave Bosse, Vice Chair

 FOTO helps in several areas, including giving tours of the Observatory, leading programming, conducting historical research, and planning the 2nd Monday FOTO meetings, which again are open to all Observatory members.
 FOTO also runs the Stonelick Stargazers dark sky viewing events at Stonelick State Park.
 The group is a great support to the organization, sharing the wonders of the universe with thousands of people every year alongside Observatory staff.